 What should I check before a large API run?

-Recheck Google's pricing page, confirm the model ID, choose Standard versus Batch / Flex, verify your project quota in AI Studio or Google Cloud, and decide whether any provider or gateway route is allowed to own part of the workload.
+Recheck Google's pricing page, confirm the model ID, choose Standard versus Batch / Flex, verify your project quota in AI Studio or Google Cloud, and decide whether any provider route is allowed to own part of the workload.